ben10ben/Interpretable-time-series-forecasting-at-scale/README.md

   -download the needed dataset
   -setup a conda enviroment

- We cannot guarantee, that virtualenviroment setup works on every machnine, if the setup fails, use the `requirement.txt` so setup the enviroment.
+ We cannot guarantee, that virtual enviroment setup works on every machnine, if you prefer venv or the setup fails, use the `requirement.txt` so setup the enviroment.

-With an activated virtual enviroment run:
+With an activated virtual enviroment and `requirements.txt` installed run:

 `python3 tft_electricity_hypertuning.py` to selecting optimal hyperparameters